 All foreign students must have health insurance during their stay in Croatia.
+For non-EU citizens health insurance is also a prerequisite for the approval of a temporary stay.
 The best option is to enrol in an insurance plan in the home country that covers one's stay in Croatia.
 They may use international health insurance from their home country or choose to be insured at the health insurance company of their choice.

 EU citizens and citizens of Iceland, Liechtenstein, Norway and Switzerland may apply for the European Health Insurance Card (or EHIC) at the health service institute in their own country, before departure for Croatia.

 The European Health Insurance Card is issued free of charge and allows anyone who is insured by or covered by a statutory social security scheme of the EU to receive medical treatment in another member state for free or at a reduced cost if that treatment becomes necessary during their visit.
 It will cover you for treatment that is needed to allow you to continue your stay until your planned return.
 The EHIC is not an alternative to travel insurance.
 It will not cover any private medical healthcare.
 Therefore, it is advisable to have both an EHIC and a valid private travel insurance policy.